pwcazenave/PyFVCOM/README.md

 Installing
 ----------

-In principle, python setup.py should install fvcom-py, though it is untested.
-Alternatively, download the fvcom-py directory, and add its contents to your PYTHONPATH.
+In principle, python setup.py should install PyFVCOM, though it is untested.
+Alternatively, download the PyFVCOM directory, and add its contents to your PYTHONPATH.

 Examples
 --------